mggg/GerryChain/docs/topics/v1p0p0_migration_guide.md

 node_attr_value = mygraph.node_data(node_id)["<attr_name>"]
 ```

-The needed change is a simple change in syntax - "node_data" instead of "nodes" and parentheses
+The syntax change is simple: use `node_data` instead of `nodes`, and parentheses instead of square
-instead of square-brackets.
+brackets.

-If your code accesses or updates the data associated with edges then it probably contains code that
+If your code accesses or updates the data associated with edges, then it probably contains code that
 looks something like this:

 ```python